Safe Learning MPC with Limited Model Knowledge and Data: Case Study in Safe Online Lithium-Ion Battery Fast Charging

-Overall across all 10 runs, our DRO version violates constraints in 0.68\% of total timesteps, which is well within the chosen value of $\eta = 0.025 = 2.5\%$.
-The non-robust version, however, violates constraints in 12.22\% of total timesteps on average.
-Similarly, there is a stark difference in the maximum voltages seen by the robust and non-robust versions, with the DRO framework reducing the peak voltage by an average of 42.9 millivolts.
-The DRO calculations increase the overall computation time by an average of 87 milliseconds per timestep, and allow the algorithm in this case to run in real time.
-No optimizations were made to the Matlab code to expedite the runtime of either algorithm.
-Finally, across the 10 total runs the overall charging time with the DRO framework averages 7.364 minutes, approximately 4.3\% longer than that of the non-DRO version.
+Overall across all 10 runs, our DRO version violates constraints in 0.26\% of total timesteps, which is well within the chosen value of $\eta = 0.025 = 2.5\%$ over just a single optimization iteration.
+The non-robust version, however, violates constraints in 9.76\% of total timesteps on average.
+Similarly, there is a stark difference in the maximum voltages seen by the robust and non-robust versions, with the DRO framework reducing the mean peak voltage by 122.9 millivolts.
+The DRO calculations increase the overall computation time by an average of 43.7 milliseconds per timestep, and allow the algorithm in this case to run in real time.
+No optimizations were made to the Matlab code to expedite the runtime of either algorithm, and the only difference in code between the two algorithms is the auxiliary and separate DRO framework.
+Finally, across the 10 total runs the overall charging time with the DRO framework averages 7.8150 minutes, approximately 14.1\% longer than that of the non-DRO version.
 Given the safety-critical nature of this control problem, the safety guarantees of our algorithm are likely well worth the marginal degradation to the charging performance resulting from added conservatism.